by Gina Capellazzi

 “I couldn’t be more excited and pleased to be sitting up here with Jeremy and being apart of this team,” said Brown after the Olympic team announcement.

-The staffjajbmedal2 of Figure Skaters Online are proud of both Jason and Jeremy.
+The staff of Figure Skaters Online are proud of both Jason and Jeremy.
 We wish them the very best of luck in Sochi and will be rooting for them both!
 Stay tuned for updates from both these Olympic athletes, along with the rest of FSO’s skaters who are competing in Sochi.